kubernetes/enhancements/keps/sig-apps/2232-suspend-jobs/README.md

 The suspend `JobCondition` also has a `LastTransitionTime` field.
 This can be used to infer how long a Job has been suspended for (if `Status` is true).

+The `StartTime` field of the Job status is reset to the current time every time the Job is resumed from suspension.
 If a Job is created with `suspend: true`, the `StartTime` field of the Job status is set only when it is resumed for the first time.

+If a Job is suspended (at creation or through an update), the `ActiveDeadlineSeconds` timer will effectively be stopped and reset when the Job is resumed again.
+That is, Jobs will never be terminated for exceeding `ActiveDeadlineSeconds` when a Job is suspended.
+Users must interpret `ActiveDeadlineSeconds` as the duration for which a Job can be *continuously* active before which it is terminated.

 When a Job is suspended or created in the suspended state, a "Suspended" event is recorded.
 Similarly, when a Job is resumed from its suspended state, a